 A car is a must for getting around Houston's sprawl.
 But if driving, observe the posted speed limits.
 Police here are vigilant.
 Metro has a fleet of buses and a rail network of three lines, red, green and purple, with 44 stations for getting around the city.

 Bike sharing in Houston is called B-cycle.
-For short trips in and around downtown Houston and surrounding urban areas, members can pick up a bike at any B-station and return it to any other station when finished at no charge up to a 60 minute limit - after which additional fees kick in.
+For short trips in and around downtown Houston and surrounding urban areas, 24 hours a day, members can pick up one of 425 bikes at any of the 51 B-stations and return it to any other station when finished at no charge up to a 60 minute limit - after which additional fees kick in.
 See details at their website.

 What to do

 If you're in the mood for some world class theatre, check out the Alley Theatre with ActOUT events and productions for Houston’s LGBT theater fans and friends.
 The Hobby Center presents uniquely Houston performing arts productions.
 And of course the place for hitting a high-C is the Houston Grand Opera, a must for opera buffs.

 Montrose.
 Houston's gay community is located largely in the Montrose area.
 Here you'll find many shopping, dining and cruising opportunities.
 The Galleria on the West Side, minutes from Montrose, is a great one-stop shopping destination, with 375 stores, restaurants, and entertainment.

 Pride Houston sponsors annual charity events, LGBT-support and -counseling networks.
 The Pride Celebration is typically held the last Saturday in June to commemorate Stonewall, with a parade that evening after sunset.

 The Houston Bears, along with Leather Bear Productions, sponsor events throughout the year, including picnics, charity fundraisers, Bear Watch, Bear Tubing, Bear Games, monthly Bear Busts and other social gatherings - see their calendar.